ssc256/keypsafe-docs/architecture/system-architecture.md

 - **`KeypsafeSDK`** — the lower-level class used by the Keypsafe web app.
 Requires a `StorageAdapter` and explicit passkey material.
 Methods: `decryptVault()`, `decryptVaultWith()`, `encryptForBridge()`, `createVault()`.
 - **`KeypsafeClient`** — the raw bridge transport (`postMessage` + popup management).
 Exported for advanced use cases.

-For wallet integrations, there is an integration guide coming soon.
+There is a guide for wallet integrations coming soon.

 ### `utils`